wellguimaraes/actionware/README.md

 ```

 ##### If you're not inside a component, use call to invoke any action:
+Using `call` is the way to invoke a function (action) and let Actionware handle
+the its execution lifecycle (managing error and loading statuses, listeners, etc).
 ```js
 import { call } from 'actionware';